ShenXuelin-CityU/ShenXuelin-CityU.github.io/readme.txt

 The VVC based JND dataset contains 202 source images of 1920*1080 size.
 And for each source image, 39 compressed versions were generated through VTM5.0 intra with constrant frame QP ranging form 13 to 51.
 The source/distorted images are classified into 4 sessions in the folder session#_Ori/session#_Dis, respectively.

-The JND point for each source image were scored by 20 volunteers, and were recorded under ''f_session#.mat'' file.
+Each image set which contains a pristine image and 39 distorted versions was scored by 20 volunteers, and corresponding results were recorded under ''f_session#.mat'' file.
 Each file contains a 50*20 or 51*20 size matrix, each row of the matrix represents the raw samples from certain subject for the whole session.

 Download Link: